-See, she’s an American Bulldog, just the pocket version, so she’s very short and stout if you see her in person; However, bulldogs are notorious for having skin and fur issues and can be very rough to pet.
-My friend, a few houses down, his bully feels like your typical bully, rough fur and some places where the fur almost looks thinner than in other areas.
+See, she’s an American Bully, just the pocket version, so she’s very short and stout if you see her in person.
+However, bullies are notorious for having skin and fur issues and can be very rough to pet.
+My friend, a few houses down, his bully feels like your typical bully.
+Rough fur and some places where the fur almost looks thinner than in other areas.
 It’s not his owners fault of course, this is just how their breed is.

-So what do I do differently that makes Atlas’ coat shiny?
+So what do I do differently to make my Bullies coat shiny?
 Well, a few things actually.

 Raw Meat Occasionally.

-Beef is usually my main choice of meat that I give her and it’s usually more lean steaks like sirloins that happen to be on sale at the local food market.
-I don’t give her the fatty cuts, well, because that’s my husband’s favorite and he said the dog can’t eat better than him, but also because I give her fats in other ways.
+Beef is usually my main choice of meat that I give her.
+It’s usually more lean steaks like sirloins that happen to be on sale at the local food market.
+I don’t give her the fatty cuts, because that’s my husbands favorite.
+He said the dog can’t eat better than him, but also because I give her fats in other ways.

 I try to be careful with her diet so that she doesn’t gain weight, which bullies are prone to being overweight.
 Plus, I’m going to list some other ingredients soon that will tell you why I choose lean steaks over the fatty ones.